volume-em/cem-dataset/evaluation/README.md

 python setup_benchmarks/setup_data.py {save_dir}
 ```

 Each benchmark has a corresponding .yaml config file in the benchmark_configs directory.
 The config files set directories and training and inference parameters.
-For now, you'll need to fill in the directories for each benchmark manually after downloading the datasets.
-(There are only 3 per config file: data_dir, model_dir, test_dir).
+Running the setup_data.py script will fill in the directories automatically for each benchmark based on the chosen {save_dir}.

 The finetune.py script handles all model training and result logging.
 The only required argument is the path to a config file: